 Type 1, 2, and 3 Controllers

-- Sap Temperature Probe and Relay (Auto Draw Off): Version 1.1
+- Sap Temperature Probe and Relay (Auto Draw Off) hardware versions 1.0, and 1.1: Software version 1.1

 Type 3 Controllers